DaveyJH/DaveyJH/README.md

 various other HID systems gave me a great insight into flow control, cause and effect programming and a thorough approach to system design.

 ### 👀 I’m interested in ...
 Coding!
 Logic!
 Numbers!
+Accessibility!

 I decided to retrain in the software development industry in 2021.
 I hope to develop a broad knowledge base and widen my understanding of languages.
 I intend to bring expertise in problem-solving and create innovative solutions.
 I love logical and lateral thinking, I find that abstracting a problem to the core details can clear the fog that often delays the creation of solutions.
+I am also driven to provide products that are accessible for all.

 To me...there is no rule book! 🤷‍♂️